-- (a) built or modified for-

-- (i) fighting fires; or

-- (ii) supporting or performing rescue operations; and
+- (a) built or modified for- - (i) fighting fires; or - (ii) supporting or performing rescue operations; and - (b) operated by authorised fire officers under the Fire and Rescue Service Act 1990.

-freestyle motocross means a competition to compare competitors' skills, or an event to demonstrate a rider's skills, in performing motorbike acrobatics on a motorbike that has been ridden off a ramp.

-freestyle motocross area means an area not dedicated to public use as a road, from which other traffic is excluded while it is being used to perform the riding involved in freestyle motocross.
+freestyle motocross means a competition to compare competitors' skills, or an event to demonstrate a rider's skills, freestyle motocross area means an area not dedicated to public use as a road, from which other traffic is excluded while it is being used to perform the riding involved in freestyle motocross.